SlothBorg/Dungeon23/City/District_02/03_lore.md

 ## Lore

 * If you need to travel to another district, the fastest way is by gondola.
-If you need to travel there secretly that'll be an additional fee.
+  * If you need to travel there secretly that'll be an additional fee.
-If you need to travel there safely that'll b be an additional fee.
+  * If you need to travel there safely that'll b be an additional fee.
+* Gondolier operate by their own impenetrable code of duty and honor

 ## Rumor